epiliper/rumina/README.md

 mv target/release/rumina .
 ```

-The binary will be located at `./rumina/rumina`.
+The binary will be located at `./rumina`.
+It's recommended that you move it somewhere to your `$PATH`, so you can run it from anywhere.
 NOTE: Using this option may yield performance gains, as the `target-cpu=native` flag is not used when making the release binaries.

+#### option 2: release binaries

+Navigate to releases and download the zip for your system's CPU architecture.
+Unzip and `cd` into the directory, and run `./rumina -h` to ensure it's working.
+It's recommended to move the binary to someplace in your `$PATH` for convenience.

 ### Usage: